Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Kaikoura means ‘to eat crayfish’, and you may have the opportunity to taste the seafood available here.
 You will also have the opportunity walk through this small town to visit the museums, galleries, and cafes, before joining the expedition team on a guided walk over the peninsula to marvel at the spectacular scenery.

 This morning, sail into the long harbour of Akaroa, formed by the breached volcanic crater that makes up the Banks Peninsula.
 The village of Akaroa has the unique identity of being the only French settlement in New Zealand, and its charming cottages and French street names still carry that identity today.

 Ringed by the pastoral rolling hills of the Peninsula, the scenic village was once a bustling whaling outpost.
-Here, guests have a choice of two included excursions – a harbour cruise with a local operator to spot marine wildlife or a visit to a traditional hill country farm operated by 7th generation descendants of the earliest French Settlers on Banks Peninsula.
+Here enjoy a harbour cruise with a local operator to spot marine wildlife.
 Guests will also have free time to explore the scenic village, and visit cafes inspired by French cuisine.
 A variety of short walks are available into the surrounding nature reserves, such as a walk to Newton’s Waterfall, guided by our expedition team.

 Dunedin, settled in and around an ancient volcanic crater, is known for its Scottish and Maori heritage.
 Named after the Scottish Gaelic name for Edinburgh, the city’s heritage buildings, cathedrals, and charming atmosphere share an old-world atmosphere.
 Dunedin City is regarded as New Zealand’s architectural heritage capital.